section-engineering-education/engineering-education/articles/regularization/index.md

 ### Ridge Regression

 Ridge regression refers to a type of linear regression where in order to get better predictions in the long term, we introduce a small amount of bias.
-Known as L2 regularization, it is a technique used to reduce model complexity.
-In ridge regression, the loss function is altered.
-A penalty term is added to it, as we shall see below.
-Let’s explain ridge regression better using the following equation.
+It is also known as L2 regularization.
+In ridge regression, we have the same loss function with a slight alteration in the penalty term, as shown below:

 $$ \sum\limits_{i=1}^n( y_i – \beta_0 - \sum\limits_{j=1}^p {\beta_j x_ij )^2} + \lambda \sum\limits_{j=1}^p \beta_j^2 = RSS + \lambda \sum\limits_{j=1}^p \beta_j^2 $$